Dicklesworthstone/swiss_army_llama/README.md

 ### 4. `/get_all_embedding_vectors_for_document/` (POST)

 #### Purpose
 Extract text embeddings for a document.
-This endpoint supports both plain text and PDF files.
-OCR is not supported.
+The library now supports a wide range of file types including plain text, .doc/.docx, PDF files, images (using Tesseract OCR), and many other types supported by the `textract` library.

 #### Parameters
-- `file`: The uploaded document file (either plain text or PDF).
+- `file`: The uploaded document file (either plain text, .doc/.docx, PDF, etc.).
-- `model_name`: (Optional) The model used to calculate embeddings.
+- `llm_model_name`: (Optional) The model used to calculate embeddings.
 - `json_format`: (Optional) The format of the JSON response.
 - `send_back_json_or_zip_file`: Whether to return a JSON file or a ZIP file containing the embeddings file (optional, defaults to `zip`).
 - `token`: Security token (optional).